 You cannot use short-term disability for cosmetic surgery because the insurance policies do not cover procedures that reshape healthy tissue to improve appearance and symmetry.
 The operations are not medically necessary.

 Avoid taking out cosmetic surgery loans because it will prove challenging to repay the lender while out of work without disability income benefits.
-Have enough money set aside to fund the operation and recovery for any of these procedures.
+Have enough money to fund the operation and recovery for these procedures.

 - Tummy Tuck (Abdominoplasty)